dime-coin/android-wallet/DRAFT.recover.md

 On your PC, within Powershell, you will need to install openssl if it has not previously been installed.
 This tutorial will use Chocolatey as a package manager.
 Assuming you have [Chocolately](https://chocolatey.org/) installed, your first task will be to install OpenSSL on Windows.
 (If not, you can use these [installation isntructions](https://chocolatey.org/install) as a guide).

-Once Chocolatey is installed open up your PowerShell console and run the command `choco install OpenSSL.Light`
+Once Chocolatey is installed, open up your PowerShell console and run the command `choco install OpenSSL.Light`

 ### Android Device